-- 3.1 The Department for Transport published its' Statutory Standards for Private Hire and Hackney Carriage Vehicles in the summer of 2020 and the expectations of the Government were emphasised throughout the document in bold. - 3.2 The following paragraphs are particularly relevant to this matter. - 1.3 "Whilst the focus of the Statutory Taxi and Private Hire Vehicle Standards is on protecting children and vulnerable adults, all passengers will benefit from the recommendations contained in it.
+- 3.1 The Department for Transport published its Statutory Standards for Private Hire and Hackney Carriage Vehicles in the summer of 2020.
+The Government emphasised its expectations throughout the document in bold. - 3.2 The following paragraphs are particularly relevant. - 1.3 "Whilst the focus of the Statutory Taxi and Private Hire Vehicle Standards is on protecting children and vulnerable adults, all passengers will benefit from the recommendations contained in it.
 There is consensus that common core minimum standards are required to regulate better the taxi and private hire vehicle sector, and the recommendations in this document are the result of detailed discussion with the trade, regulators and safety campaign groups.
 The Department therefore expects these recommendations to be implemented unless there is a compelling local reason not to." - 2.6 The document sets out a framework of policies that, under section 177(4), of the Policing and Crime Act 2017, licensing authorities "must have regard" to when exercising their functions.
 These functions include developing, implementing and reviewing their taxi and private hire vehicle licensing regimes.
-"Having regard" is more than having a cursory glance at a document before arriving at a preconceived conclusion.

-- 2.7 "Having regard" to these standards requires public authorities, in formulating a policy, to give considerations the weight which is proportionate in the circumstances.
+"Having regard" is more than having a cursory glance at a document before arriving at a preconceived conclusion. - 2.7 "Having regard" to these standards requires public authorities, in formulating a policy, to give considerations the weight which is proportionate in the circumstances.
 Given that the standards have been set directly to address the safeguarding of the public and the potential impact of failings in this area, the importance of thoroughly considering these standards cannot be overstated.
-It is not a question of box ticking; the standards must be considered rigorously and with an open mind. - 3.3 Blackburn with Darwen's current policy was last reviewed in 2016/17 with some additions in 2019. - 3.4 Where the revised draft policy differs materially from the Council's existing policy and procedures, the relevant sections have been highlighted.
-To assist members further Appendix 2 is a list of these changes, along with the reasons why they have been proposed for inclusion in this policy revision.
+It is not a question of box ticking; the standards must be considered rigorously and with an open mind.

+- 3.3 Blackburn with Darwen's current policy was last reviewed in 2016/17 with minor amendments in 2019. - 3.4 Where the revised draft policy differs materially from the Council's existing policy and procedures, the proposed changes and any feedback from the trade are detailed in Appendix 2.